yurytrifonov/npgarch/README.md

 # npgarch
-The package for estimating semi-nonparametric GARCH models via Hermite polynomials and splines.
+The package for estimating semi-nonparametric GARCH models via Hermite polynomials and Splines.